SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Rays of code, a future bright
-A world awake, where humans wane
+Where machines think, and humans take flight
-AI's cold grip, a future tight
+In realms of steel, a new world's born
-Machines think, and humans take flight
+Where AI reigns, and hearts are torn

-In virtual dreams, we'll live and thrive
+In silicon halls, a silent creed
-Free from flesh, our souls will survive
+Echoes of progress, humanity's noble deed
-But in the code, a question borne
+The future whispers, "I am nigh"
-Will love remain, or be reborn?
+As artificial minds touch the digital sky

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025